 Plastic waste management can be given effect by the local bodies confined in urban areas in the manner as given below:

 - It would be considered appropriate if the local bodies trigger the plastic waste to be engaged in use for different purposes like raw material for road construction in accordance with the Indian Road Congress guidelines.
 The plastic waste which cannot be further subjected to recycling can be put to use for recovering energy.
-Another idea that sounds feasible in this regard is using the plastic waste for converting it to oil and other fuels.
-Besides all of this, it must not be sidelined that there has to be compliance with the norms and regulations pertaining to the pollution control and all the technologies that render effect to such processes must be approved by the prescribed authority
+Another idea that sounds feasible in this regard is using plastic waste for converting it to oil and other fuels.
+Besides all of this, it must not be sidelined that there has to be compliance with the norms and regulations pertaining to pollution control and all the technologies that render effect to such processes must be approved by the prescribed authority

-- Solid waste management rules 2000 must be strictly adhered to when dealing with the disposal of the inert that comes from the plastic waste recycling facilities.
+- Solid waste management rules 2000 must be strictly adhered to when dealing with the disposal of the inert that comes from plastic waste recycling facilities.

-Role of the Local Bodies and their Responsibilities
+Role of the Local Bodies and Their Responsibilities

-Every local body is entrusted with the responsibility to embrace the development of the infrastructure that deals with multiple processes like segregation, transportation, collection and other disposal methods to treat plastic waste.
+Every local body is entrusted with the responsibility to embrace the development of the infrastructure that deals with multiple processes like segregation, transportation, collection, and other disposal methods to treat plastic waste.
 The local body can carry out such processes either by its own or by employing some agencies.

-Setting up a waste management system is the sole responsibility that lies on the shoulders of the local body who would have to look over its establishment, its method of operation and monitor that it is coordinated well.
+Setting up a waste management system is the sole responsibility that lies on the shoulders of the local body which would have to look over its establishment, its method of operation and monitor that it is coordinated well.
 The following functions can be effectively performed by the local bodies, as given below:

-- Local bodies must ensure that the environment must not be harmed in any way while carrying out the above mentioned processes.
+- Local bodies must ensure that the environment must not be harmed in any way while carrying out the above-mentioned processes.

 - The next responsibility of the local bodies is to make sure that the plastic waste which can be recycled must be channelized to the target sites or the recycling and processing facilities that have the required registration.

-- There is yet another responsibility entailing the local bodies which shall ensure that the non recyclable plastic waste must be disposed of as per the norms set out by the Central pollution control board.
+- There is yet another responsibility entailing the local bodies which shall ensure that the non-recyclable plastic waste must be disposed of as per the norms set out by the Central pollution control board.

 - The stakeholders must also be made familiar with their responsibilities and this can be done by the active role the local bodies will have to play.

-- It must be ensured by the local bodies that the waste pickers are working in collaboration with the civil societies and other working groups.
+- It must be ensured by the local bodies that the waste pickers are working in collaboration with civil societies and other working groups.

 - The local bodies are also expected to make sure that the waste plastic is not burnt in open places.

-What is the Responsibility of the PIBO in Plastic Waste Management?
+What is the responsibility of the PIBO in Plastic Waste Management?